Justice League of America (Volume 1). Continues in Justice League Volume 1.

 Author of the early JLA adventures was Gardner Fox, and along with editor Schwartz, Fox was keen to make his adventures both entertaining and educational.
-To this end he ensured that his tales were scattered with scientific facts.
-In their early adventures, the League came up against other worldly beings like Despero, Starro, Xotan the weapons master and Kanjar Ro.
-In issue #4, Green Arrow joined the team in an adventure suited to his particular powers.
+To this end, he ensured that his tales were scattered with scientific facts.
+In their early adventures, the League came up against otherworldly beings like Despero, Starro, Xotan the weapons master and Kanjar Ro.
+In issue #4, Green Arrow joined the team on an adventure suited to his particular powers.
 "Doom of the Star Diamond" saw the emerald archer free his colleagues from a huge diamond prism by firing an arrow at its weak spot.
 Over the next few issues, a number of villains were introduced into JLA folklore.
-Amos Fortune, Felix Faust, The Lord of Time and Dr Light all made their debuts, while in issue #9, we at last discovered the origin of the Justice League.
+Amos Fortune, Felix Faust, The Lord of Time and Dr Light all made their debuts, while in issue #9, we, at last, discovered the origin of the Justice League.

-Although the final line up was far from the "World's Greatest Super-Heroes", readers has 232 issues they could look back on with pleasure.
-It is worth remembering that the early success of the JLA led Marty Goodman to encourage Stan Lee to form his own Super team.
+Although the final line up was far from the "World's Greatest Super-Heroes", readers have 232 issues they could look back on with pleasure.
+It is worth remembering that the early success of the JLA led Marty Goodman to encourage Stan Lee to form his own Superteam.
 Stan came up with the Fantastic Four and the SA was up and running.
 However, without the JLA, it is doubtful whether things would have developed as they did.